Freedom of the City: Canada

 Freedom of the City is a privilege bestowed to individual units of the Canadian Forces.
 Many units exercise this privilege in conjunction with significant annual commemorations.
-The Calgary Highlanders commemorate the Battle of Kitcheners' Wood with an annual freedom of the city parade.
+The Calgary Highlanders (10th Canadians) commemorate the Battle of Kitcheners' Wood with an annual freedom of the city parade.

-Key to the City
+Key to the city

-In some countries, such as the United States, an ornamental key – the 'key to the city' – is presented to esteemed visitors, residents, or others whom the city wishes to honour.
+In some countries, such as the United States, an ornamental key – the "key to the city" – is presented to esteemed visitors, residents, or others whom the city wishes to honour.
 This practice is a variation on the freedom of the city tradition, and has a similar symbolic meaning; evoking medieval walled cities, the gates of which would be guarded during the day and locked at night, the key symbolises the freedom of the recipient to enter and leave the city at will, as a trusted friend of city residents.

 In some cities in the Netherlands, Belgium, and Germany, the key to the city is given to the so-called 'prins carnaval' who leads the carnivals which take place the week prior to Septuagesima.
 The tradition is that the mayor steps down for this period and power is transferred to the prince carnival, who then returns the key at the end of Shrove Tuesday / Mardi Gras.
 Today, the handing over of the key is mostly symbolic and marks the start and end of the carnival.

 A similar tradition exists in some festivities in Latin America (like in Rio Carnival), where the festival's King Momo receives the key to the city at the start of the festivities.

+As part of the yearly Gasparilla Pirate Festival in Tampa, Florida a friendly invasion by the crew of the mythical pirate José Gaspar is recreated where costumed pirates make their way to the Tampa Convention Center and they demand that the mayor surrender the key to the city in a playful ceremony.

 In Canada, major cities including Toronto, Vancouver, and Montreal may award a key to the city to influential business leaders, musicians, and political leaders.
 In 2016, the Canadian recording artist Drake received a key to the city of Toronto, presented by the mayor John Tory.
 In a local tradition, Calgary has opted to award esteemed visitors a symbolic cowboy hat instead of a key; this is usually followed by reciting one of two oaths (one formal, the other more silly) to become honorary Calgarians.

-In New Zealand, on 22 May 2020, a domestic cat named Mittens was given the Key to the City of Wellington – New Zealand's capital city.
-Mittens received a certificate outlining the honours bestowed on him, and was given a miniature key for his collar by Mayor Foster, who was dressed in full regalia for the auspicious occasion.